-Prerequisites: IT 120 (may be taken concurrently); keyboarding speed of 20 cwpm
+Prerequisites: IT 120 (may be taken concurrently); minimum keyboarding speed of 20 cwpm without watching the keyboard.

 Helps students increase keyboarding skill on alphabetic and alphanumeric copy as well as on the numeric key pad.
 Technique and speed development drills are provided.
 Skill level is measured through completion of both 1-minute and 5-minute timed writings.
 Students in the Executive Assistant or Legal Administrative Assistant Major should take this course their first semester unless enrolled in IT 98.
 In this case IT 109 should be taken during the second semester.
-Law firms recommend that those in the Legal Administrative Assistant Major repeat this course each semester in order to build as much speed as possible before graduation.
-Course is open for challenge; for information check with the IOT Department Chair.
+Course is open for challenge; for information check with the OT Program Director.